Do you know the best method of tick removal for your pet?

 3. Kill the tick.
 Pour isopropyl alcohol into a small jar or container and drop the live tick into the chemical liquid.
 It will instantly kill them.
 It is a good idea to keep these ticks around for identifying purposes if necessary.

 4. Clean the bite area.
 Dab a cotton ball soaked in antiseptic on the bite site to prevent infection of the area.
 This will not prevent transmission of a tick-borne disease but can topically clean the area.

-Common misconceptions on removing ticks include home remedies and folklore remedies like using a hot match to get the tick to wiggle out or rubbing the tick with petroleum jelly or nail polish in order to detach the tick.
-These tactics can be dangerous because the tick's mouth can stay attached and there is higher risk for disease transmission.
+Common misconceptions on removing ticks include home remedies and folklore remedies, like using a hot match to get the tick to wiggle out or rubbing the tick with petroleum jelly or nail polish to detach the tick.
+Unfortunately, these tactics can be dangerous because the tick's mouth can stay attached, and there is a higher risk for disease transmission.

 You might want to bring along the tick jar so the vet can identify the species as certain ticks, like the deer tick, are linked to specific diseases.
-Not every tick carries a disease, but if you are aware of the possibility of transmission, you could nip a long-term illness in the bud.
+Of course, not every tick carries a disease, but if you are aware of the possibility of transmission, you could nip a long-term illness in the bud.

 Has your pet ever had a tick?
 How did you get rid of it?
-Let us know in the comments below!
+Let us know on our Wide Open Pets Facebook page!

 This story was originally published on Sep 5, 2019.

 READ MORE: Tick vs. Skin Tag?
 How to Know What's On Your Dog

 Love reading about pets?